PwC: 1998 to present

+In May 2024, PwC became ChatGPT Enterprise's biggest customer and will also start reselling OpenAI's service for other large businesses.

 Operations

 PwC refers to the PwC network and/or one or more of its member firms, each of which is a separate legal entity due to local legislative requirements.
 Much like other professional services firms, each member firm is financially and legally independent.
 PwC is co-ordinated by a private company limited by guarantee under English law, called PricewaterhouseCoopers International Limited.
 In addition, PwC is registered as a multidisciplinary entity which also provides legal services.

-PwC's operations are global, with Europe accounting for 36% of the total, and the Americas 44%, as of 2016.
-PwC's largest growth in FY18 was in Asia where revenues were up 15%, followed by 12% revenue growth from the Middle East and Africa.

-Service lines

-PwC is organized into the following three service lines (the 2017 revenue shares are listed in parentheses):
+PwC is organized into the following three service lines: